liwybloc/sonic-ws/README.md

 Can't send 0 values through stuff like STRINGS; processes as [""] instead of []

-Booleans sometimes use extra bytes for some reason

 ## PLANNED FEATURES

 More data checking and better error handling